seeni-dev/seeni-dev/README.md

 - 👀 I’m interested in AdTech, AI, DWeb
 - 🌱 I’m currently learning How to move legacy PHP Codebase into PHP8,Composer, Docker World
 - 💞️ I’m looking to collaborate on Adtech, AI, DWeb(no hype projects), India's AA Framework
-- 📫 How to reach me: Open a issue in any of the repos.
+- 📫 How to reach me: seeni@seeni.dev